 About the Header

-Southwest Research Institute supports the manufacturing industry with advanced automation technology and workforce training.
-We also help ensure that aging aircraft and new engine designs meet or exceed standards for safety, durability and performance.
+Southwest Research Institute supports the manufacturing industry with advanced automation technology, creating adaptable tools and providing workforce training.
+We also help ensure that aging infrastructure and new products meet or exceed standards for safety, durability and performance.
+For more than 35 years, SwRI has been developing innovative automation and robotics solutions.
+World-class experts and experienced engineers work in automation engineering facilities, including state-of-the-art laboratories and large prototyping areas for development.